DataFire/Integrations/integrations/generated/azure_web_diagnostics/README.md

 ### Rendering
 * Rendering `object`: Instructions for rendering the data
   * description `string`: Description of the data that will help it be interpreted
-  * renderingType `string` (values: NoGraph, Table, TimeSeries, TimeSeriesPerInstance): Rendering Type
   * title `string`: Title of data
+  * type `string` (values: NoGraph, Table, TimeSeries, TimeSeriesPerInstance): Rendering Type

 ### ResponseMetaData
 * ResponseMetaData `object`